thong3le/blackbox-attack/README.md

 #### Pytorch version:

-This is a simpler CNN model.
+There are two CNN models for this version: a simple model and C&W model.

+Simple Model:

 stride = 1, padding = 0